jamespedid/her-how-the-internet-works/exercise-3/README.md

 If we go to the browser, we should be able to view the web page by going to `http://localhost:8888/`.

+Note: if this fails to start, we have to make sure we shut down the webserver that we were running in exercise-2.

 ## Step 2 - Adding a Magic 8-ball Handler

 Now we can add in the magic 8-ball logic that we have created before to our web-server to dynamically show content based on the entered magic eightball response.